August 21, 2017

 (1) What is Limits of Oceans and Seas?

-Limits of Oceans and Seas is an IHO publication designed to serve as guidelines on the limits and names of oceans and seas for the benefit of national hydrographic offices in compiling nautical charts.
+Limits of Oceans and Seas is an IHO publication designed to serve as guidelines on the limits of oceans and seas for the benefit of national hydrographic offices in compiling nautical charts.

 (2) Name of the Sea of Japan